Summer Camp 2017

 Do I need to provide medical and contact information about my child?

-Yes; if you have not already sent us a medical and consent form please do so.
+Yes; if you have not already sent us a parental consent form please do so.
 If in doubt, email us for clarification.
 If we do not have your child’s medical and next of kin/point of contact information, they will not be allowed to attend camp.
 Please see our Forms page for the forms required.
+There is also a special form on Facebook for Junior RMVCC and RNVCC cadets relating to their adventure training.
+Please also use the consent form to let us know if your child can’t swim and/or if they have any dietary requirements.

 We strongly encourage our cadets to ‘Meet The Challenge!’ and give all the activities a go.
 They will be helped and encouraged by our staff and their fellow cadets.
 However, if a cadet genuinely doesn’t want to try something (for example, a high ropes course during adventure training) then they will not be forced to do it.